Contact:

 Rock excavation and tunnel construction: anchor plates as anchor heads

 In tunnel works and rock slopes, anchor plates appear as visible anchor heads.
 Via nuts and load washers they press the lining against the rock mass and stabilize the excavation or opening.
 For adjustments or deconstruction, anchors must be secured, de-tensioned, and documented before plates are released.
 For exposure in a shotcrete environment, gentle methods with low vibration input are suitable.
 After releasing, anchor rods are shortened or removed.
 In special operations, such as subsequent strengthening or retrofit in portal areas, re-evaluation of load paths is essential; temporary shoring and a step-by-step approach reduce risks.
+Where anchors remain in service, corrosion protection and sealing of borehole mouths must be restored.

 Repair and strengthening of anchor plates